Why not Learn French with the Help of Video Games?

-By mixing voice, texts, videos, etc … video games allow students to work on both written and oral comprehension, then it is just the teacher’s job to use this format as a basis for the otherwise irreplaceable written or oral expression exercises.
+By combining voice, text, video, and more, video games allow students to work on both written and oral comprehension.
+It’s then up to the teacher to use this format as a foundation for essential written and oral expression exercises.

-First of all, it is difficult to find a media more didactic or attractive to “Millenials” students than video games are.
-If educational games have been around for a long time now, with titles such as Carmen San Diego or the Pink Panther, today, countless independent and free games are available, treating almost every conceivable subject, whether they are meant to directly serve an educational purpose or not.
+It’s challenging to find a more didactic and engaging medium for “Millennial” students than video games.
+While educational games have existed for quite some time, with titles like Carmen Sandiego or the Pink Panther, today, countless independent and free games cover nearly every imaginable subject, whether their primary purpose is educational or not.

-And why not learn more about French History and play as a soldier during the days of the Normandy landings in “Call of Duty”, relive the revolutionary period with “Assassin’s Creed Unity”, become resistant in “The Saboteur”, or inquire in Paris on the order of the Templars in “Les Chevaliers de Baphomet”?
+Explore French history by playing as a soldier during the Normandy landings in “Call of Duty,” relive the revolutionary period in “Assassin’s Creed Unity,” become a resistance fighter in “The Saboteur,” or investigate Templar secrets in “Les Chevaliers de Baphomet.”